 Grief and Art Therapy Group

-“Grief is not so much an emotion to get over, but a landscape we journey through,” says Heather, one of the Facilitators of the Grieving Through Art Therapy Group and an Expressive Art Therapist.
+“Grief is not so much an emotion to get over, but a landscape we journey through,” says Heather, an expressive art therapist at The Family Centre.

 Losing someone you love can be very heartbreaking.
 You yearn to see, feel, and be with your loved one.
 This yearning can make you feel shocked, numb, and powerless.
 You may find it hard to explain your feelings and thoughts at times.
 You are not alone.
 Grieving can be painful, but you don't have to go through it on your own.

 Our Grieving Through Art Therapy Group can help you process a loss of a loved one.
-This is a new support group therapy that will run for 8 weeks.
+This is a therapeutic support group that runs for 8 weeks.
 Visit this web page to sign up.

-What can I expect in this Art & Grief Support Therapy Group?
+What can I expect in this support group?

 In our Grieving Through Art Therapy Group, you can journey through your loss of a loved one in a supportive environment.
 You get to honour them through art.
 You can express how you feel about them through drawing, painting, creating cards, and more.
 You don't need any art experience to join; just your willingness to be present is enough.

-"By engaging in art, we have the opportunity to express our loss in a symbolic way as we tend to our thoughts, feelings, and behaviours within a grief-companioning model," says Lorian, another Grieving Through Art Therapy Group Facilitator and a Registered Canadian Art Therapist.
+"By engaging in art, we have the opportunity to express our loss in a symbolic way as we tend to our thoughts, feelings, and behaviours within a grief-companioning model," says Lorian, a registered Canadian art therapist and clinical supervisor at The Family Centre.

 Heather adds, “Art-making can help us express what that unique [grief] journey is like for us, and can also help us to navigate the landscape in healthy ways."